-We work closely with communities to try to prevent crime and tackle local issues.
+We work closely with residents to try to prevent crime and tackle local issues.
 These are some of the ways we do this.

 Safer Barnsley Partnership

-The Safer Barnsley Partnership is a statutory partnership set up to tackle crime and disorder on a multi-agency basis across the borough.
-It has a legal requirement to develop a strategic plan to addresses multi-agency issues affecting the quality of life for residents.
+The Safer Barnsley Partnership is a statutory partnership.
+It's been set up to tackle crime and disorder on a multi-agency basis across the borough.
+It has a legal requirement to make a strategic plan.
+This addresses the issues affecting the quality of life for residents.

-- crime and safety sub-groups that operate in Safer Neighbourhood Team areas
+- crime and safety sub-groups that work in Safer Neighbourhood Team areas

 - Voluntary Action Barnsley

 PACT meetings take place monthly.
 They're attended by a range of agencies that help to fix issues like anti-social behaviour and neighbourhood crime.

 Members from the crime and safety sub-groups and members of the public are invited to attend PACT meetings, the times and locations of these meetings vary to help give everyone a chance to attend.